acanthozooid (s) (noun)

 , agrizoologies (pl)

-The study of wild animals: Since Judy loved animals she got a book on agrizoology to learn more about their influence on soil conditions and how they are affected by soil situations.
+The study of wild animals: Since Judy loved animals that lived in forests, she got a book on agrizoology to learn more about their influence on soil conditions and how they are affected by soil situations.

 agrizoophobia (s) (noun) (no pl)